Why is VOS used in Argentina?

-Many students get shocked in their first Spanish lesson when they found out that the only conjugations they felt confident about, don’t exist in Buenos Aires.
+Many students get a bit intimidated in their first Spanish lesson when they found out that the only conjugations they felt confident about, are not commonly used in Buenos Aires.
 I’m talking about their first contact with the “voseo”, the use of “vos” instead of the more familiar “tú” to address “you”.

 Also Read: My study abroad experience in Argentina

 The origin of the pronoun “vos” dates back to Spain in the 4th century, when this form was used to address the emperor, and it implied high respect.
 Its use began to extend and spread in the next centuries and slowly lost its original meaning of authority until the 1800’s, when it became almost offensive and finally disappeared.

 In the Americas, the countries more closely related to Spain, followed the European tendency and began to use only “tú”.
 In the south of the continent, where its influence was not so marked, we keep on using “vos” when talking to someone informally.

 Don’t Fret!
 VOS and TÚ have more similarities than differences

 Most importantly, there’s no reason to panic when you arrive in Buenos Aires when you notice this!
 Here are why: